Showing posts with label Orange. Show all posts

 But birds are in their music

-And the black flies are in manure,
+And the black flies manure,

 Where they whirr